objecthub/swift-dynamicjson/README.md

 ## Accessing JSON Values

-JSON values can be accessed using dynamic member lookup as if the data was typed.
+A JSON value within a larger JSON document can be identified and accessed using dynamic member lookup as if the data was fully structured, e.g. by representing it as a struct.
 Here are several examples showcasing the different ways how to access the first element of array `arr` in `object` of `json1`.
 All expressions return the JSON value 1.

    - **Dynamic member lookup:** `json1.object?.arr?[0]`
    - **Keypath lookup:** `json1[keyPath: \.object?.arr?[0]]`